 The reaction to both designs have been mixed, though it may have been a necessary step to ensure that the promised tech can be accomplished in each machine.
 However, Microsoft has confirmed that previous peripherals, such as Xbox One Elite controllers, will work with the next-gen systems.

 A big plus for the new system is that titles from all previous Xbox systems will be backward compatible with it.
 The backward-compatible feature means that if you harbor an extensive collection of Xbox One games that are still on your to-play list or kept classics from the older generations of Xbox, the Series X will always be able to play them all.
 Considering that this has been a sticking point for the Playstation brand for the last two generations, this is a piece of excellent news for Microsoft to announce.

-Currently, there are plenty of confirmed games for the new system, with the only game so far to be confirmed to launch with Xbox Series X being Halo Infinite.
-The other announced games include Senua’s Saga: Hellbade 2 from Nina Theory, Everwild from Rare Games, and a new installment in Forza Motorsport, likely Forza 8.
-Ubisoft has confirmed that Rainbow Six Siege, Rainbow Six Quarantine, Watch Dogs: Legion, and Gods and Monsters will all be coming to the Xbox Series X. At the same time, Cyberpunk 2077 will also get the next-gen treatment, with players able to get a free upgrade from the Xbox One to the Series X.
+Currently, there are plenty of confirmed games for the new system.
+These include Halo Infinite, Senua’s Saga: Hellbade 2 from Nina Theory, Everwild from Rare Games, and a new installment in Forza Motorsport, likely Forza 8.
+Ubisoft has confirmed that Rainbow Six Siege, Rainbow Six Quarantine, Watch Dogs: Legion and Immortals Fenyx Rising (previously Gods and Monsters) will all be coming to the Xbox Series X and Series S. There is no indication as to which games yet will be launch titles except the usual suspects, such as Fortnite.

 Related Article: Every Xbox Series X game we know about so far